mrzv/saturn/README.md

   useful, for example, if a cell is modifying `sys.path`, which won't be captured in a checkpoint.

+* Non-hashable code cells `#no-hash#`

+  Adding this line anywhere within the code cell will indicate that it shouldn't be hashed, meaning that changing this cell (or removing it entirely) won't invalidate the checkpoints below.
+This should be used only with cells that don't change any variables, e.g., purely output or plotting cells.

 ## Vim support

 All the binary (non-human-readable) cell content is wrapped in `{{{`, `}}}`